Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             the proper format for sRNA prediction.
 Default is True (from ANNOgesic).
       --tss_intergenic_fuzzy TSS_INTERGENIC_FUZZY, -ft TSS_INTERGENIC_FUZZY
-                            If --tss_folder is provided, please assign the fuzzy for comparing TSS with transcript.
+                            If --tss_files is provided, please assign the fuzzy for comparing TSS with transcript.
 It is for intergenic sRNA.
 Default is 3.
       --tss_5utr_fuzzy TSS_5UTR_FUZZY, -f5 TSS_5UTR_FUZZY
-                            If --tss_folder is provided, please assign the fuzzy for comparing TSS with transcript.
+                            If --tss_files is provided, please assign the fuzzy for comparing TSS with transcript.
 It is for 5'UTR- derived sRNA.The input type can be percentage ("p") or the real amount of reads ("n").
 Ex: p_0.05 means the